Skip to content

 This chapter is about taking your attention back.
 Not as a discipline exercise.
 As a structural redesign.

-The first move is the most impactful and the most difficult: change the first hour.
-The way you start your day sets the attentional pattern for everything that follows.
 If you begin with fragmented input (phone, email, social media), your brain enters a reactive, scanning mode that's very difficult to shift out of.
 You spend the rest of the day in a state of continuous partial attention, touching everything and gripping nothing.

 The intervention: no phone for the first hour of your day.
 Not checked, not glanced at, not nearby.
-In another room, ideally.
+In another room, if possible.
 Use a dedicated alarm clock if the phone is your alarm.
 The first hour is yours.
 Spend it on something that requires sustained attention, even if that something is just having breakfast without a screen.

 The third move: protect deep work blocks.
 These are periods of 60 to 90 minutes where you work on a single task without interruption.
 No email, no phone, no open chat windows, no "quick questions" from colleagues.
 This is Perlow's quiet protocol adapted for individual use.